Willie Horton (baseball): Detroit Tigers

 He also batted .304 in the World Series against the St. Louis Cardinals that year.
 In order to combine Horton's offensive power with a good defense, manager Mayo Smith moved regular center fielder Mickey Stanley to shortstop as a replacement for Ray Oyler, who was benched because of his paltry .135 batting average.
 He kept Al Kaline, a routine Gold Glove Award winner, in right field and put Jim Northrup in center field; the two had platooned in right field for much of the year.
-When the Tigers were safely ahead, Oyler would replace Stanley at shortstop, batting in Horton's lineup spot; Stanley returned to center field, and Northrup would move over to replace Horton in left field.
+When the Tigers were safely ahead in the game, Oyler would replace Stanley at shortstop, batting in Horton's lineup spot; Stanley returned to center field, and Northrup would move over to replace Horton in left field.
 In Game 2, Horton had a solo home run to give the Tigers an early 1–0 lead, and they won 8–1.
 While not considered a great defensive outfielder, he made a pivotal play in the fifth inning of Game 5.
 With the Cardinals leading the Series 3–1 and the game 3–2, Lou Brock doubled with one out.
 He tried to score on Julián Javier's single, but chose not to slide; Horton's throw reached catcher Bill Freehan on one bounce to beat Brock on a close play.
 Horton still lists the throw as the most memorable moment of his career.
 Detroit scored three runs in the seventh inning to win 5–3, and went on to win Games 6 and 7 as well; Horton had two runs and two RBI in the 13–1 blowout in Game 6, and two hits and a run in the final 4–1 victory.

 Horton was a four-time member of the AL All-Star team (1965, 1968, 1970 and 1973).
 On July 18, 1969, playing against the Cleveland Indians, he tied Boston Braves outfielder Earl Clark's record for most put outs in a nine inning game by a left fielder, nine, a record that has since been tied by Jacoby Ellsbury of the Boston Red Sox.
 He hit three home runs against the Milwaukee Brewers on June 9, 1970.
 On April 14, 1974, he hit a popup which struck and killed a pigeon at Fenway Park.
 He was named the AL's Outstanding Designated Hitter in 1975 after hitting 25 home runs with 92 RBI.

-In 1970, in a game in Milwaukee against the Brewers, Horton saved fellow Tiger Al Kaline’s life, after Kaline collided with outfielder Jim Northrup.
-Horton rushed over and recognizing that Kaline was turning blue, pried open his team-mate's jaw and cleared his airway.
+In 1970, in a game in Milwaukee against the Brewers, Horton saved fellow Tiger Al Kaline's life.
+While chasing a fly ball, Kaline collided with outfielder Jim Northrup and fell onto the warning track.
+Immediately he began to suffocate as, on impact, his jaw had gotten locked and his tongue obstructed his breathing.
+Realizing what happened, Horton rushed over and pried opened Kaline's mouth, clearing his airway and likely saving his life.